 Using the Site

-The material can be followed in a chronological order, and projected as a presentation.
-It also has discrete chapters that can be studied as individual elements.
+The material can be followed in a sequential order, and projected as a presentation if desired.
+It also has discrete thematic chapters – or single entries, essays, videos etc. – that can be studied as individual elements.
 To navigate the material chronologically use the ‘previous’ and ‘next’ links below each entry.
 To access the different chapters use the ‘Chapters’ dropdown menu or click on the images in the slider above.
 The ‘Jump to’ menu to the right displays all the entries for quick access.
 Links to more in-depth explanations are given at various points in the material (look for ‘extended analysis’), and all multimedia content has been categorized separately for easy access.
 Also don’t forget to check out the Links and Resources sections for lots of ideas about where to go for further information.

 Visit democracyctr.org to find out more about the work of the Democracy Center